LiskHQ/lisk-docs/docs/lisk-tools/api-providers.md

 ## dRPC

-[dRPC](https://drpc.org/) is a decentralized Web3 infrastructure provider with focus on resilience and latency. dRPC offers access to a distributed network of public nodes for Lisk.
+[dRPC](https://drpc.org/) is a decentralized Web3 infrastructure provider with a focus on resilience and latency. dRPC offers access to a distributed network of public nodes for Lisk.
 They provide a free tier that allows for an unlimited amount of requests over public nodes, or a paid tier that provides access to all providers, as well as other additional features.